Afternoon Slump: How to Remain Productive Throughout the Day

-Workit all has to get done.
-You may be a student balancing a full load of responsibilities, or your own boss calling all the shots and working from home, or, maybe you consider yourself an entry-level worker.
+You may be a student balancing a full load of responsibilities, or perhaps you are your own boss calling all the shots and working from home.
 Regardless of title or station, we all deal with slumps in our daily routines that can derail our focus and impact our productivity.
-Sure, many people have their go-to caffeine jolts to begin and even sustain their alertness throughout the day, but there are many little ways of improving your physical and emotional state to better offset that mid-day doze.
+Sure, many people have their go-to caffeine jolts to begin and even sustain their energy throughout the day, but there are also various little ways of improving your physical and emotional state to better offset that mid-day doze.
 Understanding how body cycles and external stimuli play into your work climate can better equip you to maneuver any lull.
 Here are a few things to consider:

 Address External Stimuli: